 Step 3: Acquire Experience

-Job opportunities for piping designers are best for those with at least two years of postsecondary training, according to the Bureau of Labor Statistics (BLS); however, growth may be slower than average due to outsourcing overseas (www.bls.gov).
-Expertise with CAD may open doors to employment, and piping designers should look for temporary jobs or jobs hired on a contractual basis.
+Job opportunities for piping designers are best for those with at least two years of postsecondary training, according to the BLS.
+However, growth may be slower than average due to outsourcing overseas.

 Step 4: Acquire Certification